hlmtre/pybot/README.md

 he is modular, extensible, multi-threaded, and configurable.

-pybot runs on python 2.6 and 2.7. python versions > 3 are in the works.
+pybot runs on python 2.6 and 2.7 (though steamapi does not work with 2.6, the core bot does). python versions > 3 are in the works.

 10-second TL;DR: